Elisha McCallion: Political career

 McLaughlin was elected as a Sinn Féin councillor for Shantallow on Derry City Council in 2005 aged just 23.
 She was re-elected in 2011 and in 2015 she became the first Mayor of Derry & Strabane.

 McCallion supported the United Kingdom remaining within the European Union (EU) in the 2016 United Kingdom European Union membership referendum.
 In March 2017, she was elected as a Member of the Legislative Assembly (MLA) for Foyle winning the seat previously held by former deputy First Minister Martin McGuinness.
 She resigned as an MLA in June to stand as an MP in the 2017 general election.

 She became the MP for Foyle following the 2017 general election with a majority of 169 votes.
 The seat had been represented by former leader of the Social Democratic and Labour Party (SDLP) Mark Durkan since 2005, and had been represented by the founder of the SDLP John Hume prior to this from its formation in 1983.
 McCallion was the first female MP to represent the constituency.
 She did not sit in the House of Commons per Sinn Féin's longstanding policy of abstentionism.
-She was defeated by Colum Eastwood, the current leader of the SDLP, in the 2019 general election by a majority of 17,110 (36.3%).
+She was defeated by Colum Eastwood, of the SDLP, in the 2019 general election by a majority of 17,110 (36.3%).

-In April 2020, she was elected to the 26th Seanad in the Republic of Ireland, topping the poll on the Industrial and Commercial Panel with 95,000 votes on the first count.
+In April 2020, McCallion was elected to the 26th Seanad in the Republic of Ireland, topping the poll on the Industrial and Commercial Panel with 95,000 votes on the first count.
 In October 2020, it was revealed that three Sinn Féin bank accounts which had erroneously received UK government COVID-19 small business grants had failed to return them promptly.
 One of the three was for McCallion's former Westminster office, and on 28 October she resigned from the Seanad after accepting she should have acted sooner as she was responsible for the account.

 Personal life

-She married Declan McCallion in 2009.
-He works as a welder.
-She chose to take on his surname in 2011.
-They have three sons.
+McLaughlin married Declan McCallion, a welder, in 2009.
+She chose to take his surname in 2011.
+They have three sons together.